videolan/x265/doc/reST/cli.rst

 .. option:: --ref <1..16>

 	Max number of L0 references to be allowed.
+This number has a linear multiplier effect on the amount of work performed in motion search, but will generally have a beneficial affect on compression and distortion.
 Default 3

 .. option:: --weightp, -w, --no-weightp